SCALE-MS/scale-ms/docs/glossary.rst

         owned by another operation whose state and action is well characterized for the segment.

+        ..
+Note: If there are sequences of simulation frames that cannot be meaningfully decomposed at the SCALE-MS level, then that is a segment.
+            If several such segments are independently identifiable, but not individually meaningful because they are coupled by some ensemble method, then they are "coupled segments" or an "ensemble segment," I think.

     task
-        The smallest divisible unit of work representable within the API.
+        The unit of work at the :term:`CPI` or :term:`run time` level.
         Generally an :term:`operation` or a portion of an operation that has been decomposed in terms of decoupled parallelism or execution checkpoint interval.

-    work
-    graph
-    work graph
-        A task or tasks, packaged for dispatching and execution.

-        Work is described as a directed acyclic graph (DAG) of data flow (edges) and operations on the data (nodes).
-        Work represents the computational products
-        requested by a client, but may be an abstraction for lower level tasks, and the exact work load may not be determined until run time.

-    worker
-        The unit of allocation of runtime computing resources.
-Should not be relevant to the user, but may figure into the implementation details of task dispatching.

-        A process (or group of processes) managed by the framework and able to execute SCALE-MS work as directed by an :doc:`executor <executor>`.

-        Workers are configured and launched through the `CPI`.
-Data and requests for data are provided to the worker by its client.
-The worker is able to publish both final results and intermediate results for the work it is executing.
-More generally, the worker publishes updates to the work graph, which include state updates for existing graph nodes as well as new nodes.
-New nodes are necessary to hold static data, to describe operations dispatched in support of higher level operations, or to extend the work graph (such as in support of adaptive work flows).

-        A worker may be launched to perform a single task, to perform a sequence of tasks, or to participate in an :term:`ensemble`.

-    CPI
-        .. todo:: Define CPI.

     Context
-      Abstraction for the entity that maps work to a computing environment.
+        Abstraction for the software component that maps work to a computing environment.
         Instances may be long-lived and participate in owning/managing work and data references.

     Session
-      Abstraction for the entity representing work that is executing on resources allocated by an instance of a Context implementation.
+        Object or abstraction representing work that is executing on computing resources allocated by an instance of a Context implementation.
 The Session is the scoped active state of a Context while computing resources are held.

 .. topic:: *Context* and *Session*